pemcg/manageiq-automation-howto-guide/chapter13/more_advanced_schema_concepts.md

 <br>
 We specify the Message when we create a Relationship to an Instance, by appending _#message_ after the URI to the Instance.
 If we don't explicitly specify a Message then _#create_ is implicitly used.

-For example we could create a Relationship to run our first _HelloWorld_ Instance, using a URI of either
+For example we could create a Relationship to run our first _HelloWorld_ Instance, using a URI of either:

 ```
 /ACME/General/Methods/HelloWorld